-The objective isn’t just to obtain new properties, but also improve existing ones.
+The objective isn’t just to obtain new properties, but also to improve existing ones.
 The company’s goal is to find properties they can buy for a lower dollar amount than it would cost to replace them.
 The team has more than 75 years of experience, too.

 The minimum investment is only $5,000, and the process to get approved is not difficult.
 Fundrise accepts approximately 5% of all of its received proposals, as well, which means you know they’re picky about what you invest in.